 Your business name should sound professional while describing your business, your name, your values, and the city of operation at the same time.
 Make it catchy and memorable.
 Have a business phone number and email address and ensure your email contains the business name.

 Beyond this, it’s important that you get business insurance policies and bonds that will protect it from lawsuits.
+You can consider getting specialized hvac contractors insurance.
 Try to separate your business and your personal finances as well by choosing the right business structure, like a Limited Liability Company.

 Market Your Business Both Online and Offline